Start implementing these Tweet ideas today, and see 12x the website traffic from Twitter in 12 months

 Back in 2012, we had been digging deep into our blockbuster report.
 This is a list of the top articles sending traffic to our site.
-For many of our Gold Members, these blockbuster posts, which are SEO-optimized, account for more than half of their website traffic.
+For many of our publishing partners, these blockbuster posts, which are SEO-optimized, account for more than half of their website traffic.

 While digging into our blockbusters, we were taking note of the ones that were beginning to slip.
 For us, a slipped blockbuster can mean losing hundreds to tens of thousands of search visitors per month.

-I decided that one of the ways we might recover this position was to re-promote it through our social media channels and treat it as if the content was brand new again.
+Amanda MacArthur, our Daily editor decided that one of the ways we might recover this position was to re-promote it through our social media channels and treat it as if the content was brand new again.
 In many cases, we began to recover those positions.
-From there I decided that any one post needs to be promoted more strategically than most of us were doing at the time – and our Tweet formulas were born.
+From there we decided that any one post needs to be promoted more strategically than most of us were doing at the time – and from there, her Tweet formulas were born and have been trialed and tested ever since.

 To start, pick the most recent article you’ve published on your blog.
-Hopefully it’s SEO’d for search and contains evergreen content (content that doesn’t expire with the direction of the wind) because this content performs best.
+Hopefully it’s SEO’d for search and contains evergreen content (content that doesn’t expire with the direction of the wind) because this content performs best using this strategy.

 The 12x12x12 Twitter Strategy